Audience Listening Strategies: How to Do It Well in the UK Market

 - Audience listening takes a wider lens – incorporating social media insights alongside mentions in blogs, news articles, review sites, and forums.

 In short, social listening is part of audience listening, but not the whole picture.
-To get a true read on public sentiment, you need to listen everywhere your audience might be speaking.
+To get a true read on public sentiment, you need to listen everywhere your audience might speak.

 Why Audience Listening Matters for UK Businesses